russellgill/hello/index.md

 #### Self-Directed Projects

-hese projects were created in my spare time, either for fun, to learn, or solve some problem I encountered.
+These projects were created in my spare time, either for fun, to learn, or solve some problem I encountered.

 - [Data Structures (Golang)](https://github.com/russellgill/GoDataStrucs) are a collection of data structures (and some algorithms) worked-up in Golang.
 Mostly the result of self-directed learning on the topic, with some experementation thrown in the mix.